 Divorce preparations: The initial stages of planning

-3. Consider filing for a legal separation.
+- Consider filing for a legal separation.
 If one party simply up and left, you may need to (or want to) file for a legal separation as the first step.
-Not all·states allow for a legal separation, but among those who do, it can be a way to protect your interests until a divorce is imminent and papers are filed, thus buying some time.
+Not all·states allow for a legal separation, but among those that do, it can be a way to protect your interests until a divorce is imminent and papers are filed, thus buying some time.

 - Start assembling any and all paperwork according to the criteria outlined in the steps of divorce.

 - Begin thinking about your future living arrangements.
 At least one party will need a new place, and in some situations, the house may need to be sold and both parties will have to relocate.
 Start looking into these issues now, since apartments or housing can also take time to find.

 - You’ll want to start calling around and get new quotes on things like insurance expenses, which often change in rate when you’re out on your own and no longer married.